Combined Heat and Power

 The District’s cogeneration facility includes:

-- a natural gas blending system
+- A natural gas blending system with methane % measurement.

 The District's facilities are designed to maximize the use of digester gas and minimize dependency on natural gas to fuel the engine-generator units.
-However, digester gas production only supplies about 90 percent of the total fuel required by the generators, the remaining 10 percent is supplied by natural gas supplementally blended with the digester gas.
+However, digester gas production only supplies about 90 percent of the total fuel required by the generators; the remaining 10 percent is supplied by natural gas which is supplementally blended with the digester gas.